Leading employers know that education, skilling, and career mobility is key to their talent strategy.

 This employer offered the benefit broadly, and the average employee accrued $5 in debt for every $1 of reimbursement.

-Because of the high barriers to entry, it is estimated that only 2% of employees actually make use of tuition reimbursement benefits – and 84% of employees actually ended up having a more negative view of their employer because the existing education benefits program created a poor experience.
+These high barriers to entry result in only an estimated 2% of employees actually using tuition reimbursement benefits.
+Plus, 84% of employees actually had a more negative view of their employer because the existing education benefits program created a poor experience.

-Tuition reimbursement programs are also difficult to align with corporate strategy by way of skilling and career pathways to priority roles.
+Tuition reimbursement programs are also difficult to align with corporate strategy.
+Connecting reimbursed programs with skills and career pathways within the company remain a challenge.

-Generally, tuition reimbursement is also more commonly used by an employee population that has the capital to pay upfront and the ability to wait for reimbursement.
+Generally, tuition reimbursement is more often used by employees who can afford to pay upfront and wait for the money to be reimbursed.

 Tuition assistance